MFA in Writing for Children and Young Adults

 Boston Globe–Horn Book Award

-2022: Brandy Colbert, Black Birds in the Sky: The Story and Legacy of the 1921 Tulsa Race Massacre (winner)2018: Dashka Slater, The 57 Bus: A True Story of Two Teenagers and the Crime That Changed Their Lives (finalist)
+2018: Dashka Slater, The 57 Bus: A True Story of Two Teenagers and the Crime That Changed Their Lives (finalist)

-Michael L. Printz award
+Michael L. Printz Honor Award

-2019: Elana K. Arnold, Damsel (winner)
+2019: Elana K. Arnold, Damsel

 Pura Belpré award